JetBrains/guide/site/java/tutorials/working-with-gradle/gradle-wrapper/index.md

 In this last step, we'll look at how to configure the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).

 We saw how to tell IntelliJ IDEA where to get the [settings of the Gradle Wrapper](https://www.jetbrains.com/help/idea/gradle-settings.html) from.
 Projects generated using IntelliJ IDEA's [Gradle wizard](https://www.jetbrains.com/help/idea/gradle.html#project_create_gradle) will usually have a `gradle-wrapper.properties` file which contains the details of the version of Gradle to use for this project.
-Ideally we want this to use the [latest version of Gradle](https://gradle.org/releases/), where possible, so that we get the most up to date support and features.
+Ideally we want this to use the [latest version of Gradle](https://gradle.org/releases/), where possible, so that we get the most up-to-date support and features.
 The current version of Gradle at the time of writing is [7.0.2](https://docs.gradle.org/7.0.2/release-notes.html).

 ![Gradle Wrapper properties file](./gradle-wrapper-file.png)